Help Me Stop

 It's really difficult sometimes to know how much alcohol is going to put you over the limit.
-The National Institutes of Health has established drinking guidelines.
+The National Institute of Health has established drinking guidelines.
 After conducting a survey of 43,000 people in the United States, only 2 in 100 people who drink within their guidelines have developed an alcohol use disorder.

 According to NIH, men shouldn't drink more than 4 standard drinks in a single day AND no more than 14 per week.
 For women, that number drops down to 3 on any given day and 7 per week.
 It's important to know that not all drink sizes are created equal.
 For example, you might go to the bar and they could hand you a pint of beer instead 12oz.
 This is clearly larger than a standard drink.
 Here's a really good video to help you understand drink sizes and how you can stay aware of how much alcohol you're actually consuming.